 Where to stay in Port Barton - Accommodation

 There's an abundance of accommodation in Port Barton for your Philippines honeymoon.
 Perhaps you're after a romantic honeymoon experience?
-You could look at staying at the famous Thelma & Toby's Island Beach Camp.
-It's located 20 minutes by boat from the beach and offers five-star island camping.
-It's a great Port Barton honeymoon package that's affordable, setting you back 1,600 Php per night and includes all meals.
-If you'd like your own private abode, check out AirBnB in Port Barton for your Philippines honeymoon.
-Use this code for $35 off your stay!
+Check out the Ausan Beach Front Cottages with the most incredible sunset view in Port Barton.
+If you'd like your own private abode, check out AirBnB in Port Barton for your Philippines honeymoon, here's $35 off your stay!

 Honeymoon Philippines: El Nido